RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

 To create Redis on Flash databases you must meet the following
 prerequisites:

-- Have ephemeral, persistent and flash memory mounted on Redis Enterprise Software nodes with the proper disk size, per the [Redis on Flash memory guidelines]({{< relref "/rs/administering/designing-production/hardware-requirements.md#production-environment-reqs.md" >}}).
+- Have ephemeral and persistent flash memory mounted on Redis Enterprise Software nodes with the proper disk size, per the [Redis on Flash memory guidelines]({{< relref "/rs/administering/designing-production/hardware-requirements.md#production-environment-reqs.md" >}}).